 Taking a step back and being aware of what is happening around us rather than getting caught up within it, will help create those priceless memories instead of maybe cultivating something not wholly positive.
-And generating this awareness can be really simple and quick; just finding a few minutes for yourself and then making a couple of better choices each day can be all it takes to have a happy and memorable day.
+And generating this awareness can be really simple and quick; just finding a few minutes for yourself and then making a couple of better choices each day can be all it takes to have a happier and a more positively memorable day.

 Quiet: Find some time where you can be alone with your thoughts every day.
 Whether this means taking an extra-long bath or escaping to a community mediation class is personal but making it happen consistently is key.
 Our brains need time to process information and reflect - away from the hustle of our otherwise busy lives.